Kenya Police: General

-Kenya Police is divided into General Duty and Formations.
-General Duty comprises components with regions being the largest and police patrol bases being the smallest.
+The Kenya Police is structured into two main categories: General Duty and Formations.
+General Duty includes various levels, with regions being the highest and police patrol bases being the most basic units.

-Regional Police Commander is in charge of a Region (formerly Provinces), County Police Commander is in charge of Officers in the County, Sub-County Police Commander Superintends Sub-County (previously called District).
+Regional Police Commander is in charge of a Region (formerly Provinces), County Police Commander is in charge of Officers in the County(previously called District), Sub-County Police Commander Superintends Sub-County (previously called Division).
 Officer Commanding Station (OCS) is in charge of a Police Station in a Ward and oversees all its Police Posts and Patrol Bases (Ward Commander).

 Formations

 The Kenya Police formations/Units are headed by commandants/directors, who hold the rank of Senior Assistant Inspector General, Assistant Inspector General of Police (AIG)or Commissioner of Police (CP).

 These formations are listed as under: